VicGriffin/Teach2Give-Interview-Preparation/system-design_overview/README.md

     - How would you handle the failure of the application?
     - Should you distribute the data across multiple databases?
     - How will you replicate the database?
-1. Identifying and solving bottlenecks – the step involves identifying the bottlenecks in your system design and confer solutions to resolve with the interviewer.
+1. Identifying and solving bottlenecks involves identifying the bottlenecks in your system design and confer solutions to resolve with the interviewer.
 ### Sample sytem design interview question and solutions
 1. How would you design a URL Shortening service similar to TinyURL?
 The URL shortening service allows users to shorten the long URLs.
 So users can use the short URL instead of the long URL, and the fun fact is that the short URL works the same as the long URL.